Wise Blood (film): Plot

-Hazel "Haze" Motes (Brad Dourif) is a 22-year-old veteran of an unspecified war and a preacher of the Church of Truth Without Christ, a religious organization of his own creation, which is against any belief in God, an afterlife, sin, or evil.
-The protagonist comes across various characters such as teenager Sabbath Lilly Hawks, her grandfather Asa Hawks who is a conventional sidewalk preacher; and a local boy, Enoch Emery, who finds a "new" Jesus at the local museum in the form of the tiny corpse of a shrunken South American Indian.
-Hoover Shoates is a promoter who wants to manage Hazel's career as a prophet while Hazel's landlady falls in love with him.
+Hazel "Haze" Motes is a 22-year-old veteran of an unspecified war and a preacher of the Church of Truth Without Christ, a religious organization of his own creation, which is against any belief in God, an afterlife, sin, or evil.
+Hazel comes across various characters such as teenager Sabbath Lilly Hawks, who is madly in love with him; her grandfather Asa Hawks who is a conventional sidewalk preacher, and pretends to be blind; and a local boy, Enoch Emery, who finds a "new" Jesus at the local museum in the form of the tiny corpse of a shrunken South American Indian.

+Hazel's relationship with Sabbath Lilly goes sour when she takes the tiny corpse that Enoch gave her to pass on to Hazel, and she poses with it in a Madonna and Child manner.
+Hazel throws the corpse against the wall, and its head out the window.
+Sabbath Lilly becomes very angry and berates Hazel.
+Hoover Shoates is a promoter who wants to manage Hazel's career as a prophet.
+However, Hazel is not enthusiastic, so Shoates finds someone to dress like Hazel and preach in a somewhat similar way.
+Hazel finds this out, is enraged, and eventually pursues the man out of town and runs him over with his car.

+Meanwhile, Enoch is fascinated with a local show involving a man in a gorilla suit; Enoch sneaks into the promoters' truck, steals the suit, and wanders around town terrorizing people while wearing the suit.
+A sheriff stops Hazel on the road and sends Hazel's car rolling into a lake.
+After this, Hazel deliberately blinds himself with quicklime, a counterpoint to Asa's fake-blinding himself.
+Hazel's landlady must take care of him, and falls in love with him.
+However, she is shocked to find he has wound barbed wire around his torso, and has rocks in his shoes.

-After being spurned by Motes, the landlady calls the police and reports him as derelict in paying rent.
-The police find Motes lying in rubbish in a semi-conscious state, after deliberately blinding himself with lye.
+After her proposal of marriage is spurned by Hazel, and he leaves, the landlady calls the police and reports him as derelict in paying rent.
+The police find Hazel lying in rubbish in a semi-conscious state.
 They return him to the house where he is placed on a bed in the landlady's custody.
 She promises him an easy life, in any part of the house he chooses, with her waiting on him full time.

-The film ends with the landlady's failed attempts to get a response from the now-completely unresponsive Hazel Motes.
+The film ends with the landlady's failed attempts to get a response from the now-completely unresponsive Hazel, who may be dead.

-The director of the film appears in two fantasy sequences as Hazel's grandfather.